 Wild Garlic – 12 Fab Facts & 6 Recipes

-Caber and I have had some lovely woodland walks recently.
-Needless to say, everywhere we looked, wild garlic was growing in abundance.
+Caber and I have had some lovely woodland walks recently, everywhere we looked, wild garlic was growing in abundance.
 This tenacious little beggar has taken over my local woods and is spreading a creeping blanket of green lusciousness!
 I’m not complaining though, no siree, not me.
 I’m taking advantage of the generosity of said plant and picking what I need so I can share some delicious wild garlic recipes with you.
+Another plant that’s growing in abundance at the moment is Sweet Cicely, And, if you’d like to become acquainted with it, why don’t you pop over to my post, ‘Sweet Cicely – Identification & Uses’.

 But before I do that, let me tell you 12 fab little facts about this wonderful plant.